PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 2. What is the time horizon of predictions that is required?
 Short, medium or long term?
 Shorter time horizons are often easier to predict with higher confidence.

 *There are many ways to forecast time series data.
-Some algorithms perform better with shorter time horizons (e.g. ARIMA), while other perform better with larger time horizons (e.g. Prophet).
-Furthermore, as mentioned earlier, shorter time horizons are generally easier to predict with high confidence (i.e., short time horizon - lower level of uncertainty, long time horizon - higher level of uncertainty), therefore they often have smaller [prediction intervals](https://otexts.com/fpp2/prediction-intervals.html) (i.e., blue bands in the picture below).*
+Some algorithms perform better with shorter time horizons (e.g., ARIMA), while others perform better with larger time horizons (e.g., Prophet).
+Furthermore, as mentioned earlier, shorter time horizons are generally easier to predict with high confidence (i.e., short time horizon - lower degree of uncertainty, long time horizon - higher degree of uncertainty), therefore they often have smaller [prediction intervals](https://otexts.com/fpp2/prediction-intervals.html) (i.e., blue bands in the picture below).*

 <img src="./images/prediction_intervals.png" alt="Prediction intervals" width="700">